harttraveller/python-simple-secrets-manager/README.md

 This is a simple secrets manager implemented in python.

-The full documentation can be found here: [todo]
+The full documentation can be found [here](https://www.harttraveller/python-simple-secrets-manager).